nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/tagging.md

 ## Tag Service Architecture

  {{#> callout type='warning' }}
+ Since 9.3, the tag service uses the `NXTag` facet.
 The following paragraph describes the previous tag service architecture that is deprecated since 9.3.
  {{/callout}}

 The following document types are defined by the tag service.